zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 501 Micro Theory II/Mechanism Design 501 VI - Contracts and Moral Hazard.md

 But there is a new constraint, the incentive compatibility.
 The principal needs to get the worker not to choose $e' \neq e$.
 So
 $$ \sum P(\pi|e)v(w(\pi)) - ce \geq \sum P(\pi|e')v(w(\pi)) - ce'$$

-It's easy to imlement $e= 0$, by setting constant wage $\bar w = v\inv(0)$.
+It's easy to implement $e= 0$, by setting constant wage $\bar w = v\inv(0)$.
 In this case the worker does nothing and has no utility.
 IC is trivially respected, since work is monotonically bad.
 The principal's payoff is the same in the observable action case.

 The principal might choose this if they think that, observable or not, an agent's effort is unrelated to the profits.